hongshui3000/BNNs_ARM_GAP8/gap8/README.md

 		#define MULTICORES --> enable parallelization of BNNs and MFCC.

 			******some issues when using pulp_sdk git tag: 2018.08.06******
 			MFCC: filtering still 4 cores.
-Full 8 cores parallelization in filter causes wrong results in this sdk version (fully 8 cores parallelization work in previous version of pulp_sdk before 2018.08.04 version) --The number of barriers in Radix2FFT_DIF_args2 function in mfcc.c should be readuced to only 1.
+Full 8 cores parallelization in filter causes wrong results in this sdk version (fully 8 cores parallelization work in previous version of pulp_sdk before 2018.08.04 version) --The number of barriers in Radix2FFT_DIF_args2 function in mfcc.c should be reduced to only 1.
 			FirstLayer:
 				 #pragma omp for schedule(static) --> not works (#pragma omp for schedule(dynamic) is used instead.)
 			BinaryLayer:
 				 #pragma omp for schedule(static) --> not works (#pragma omp for schedule(dynamic) is used instead.)

-mfcc/mfcc.c		   	    	:
+* mfcc/mfcc.c:
 			the look-up table will be first loaded from L2 to L1 and after generating 1 tile of feature map, the look-up table will be released from L1.
 There is no logarithm after filering in this implementation

 			default setting
 			#define SAMP_FREQ         16000   //sampling rate of sound